 No matter the variables, one thing is certain: pressure injuries are still a major cause of patient suffering and death.
 Plus, they’re expensive.
 Treatment of pressure injuries cost the healthcare industry billions of dollars a year.1

 When it comes to reducing the likelihood of pressure injuries, it’s important to keep skin healthy.
-The of system of skin care products skin care products can help.
+The right system of skin care products can help.

 You provide every patient with individualized skin care, but some general skin characteristics signal a weaker skin barrier.
 Be sure to recognize these risk factors, as they may contribute to the development of a pressure injury:2